TinyStuff/TinyPubSub/README.md

 ```

 This works as long as PopToRoot isn't called and you are more than one level deep in the navigation stack.
 There is also a NavigationPage.PoppedToRoot event, but looking at the Xamarin Forms code it simply clears the children without calling popped for each page.
 I've started a thread about this at the xamarin forums.

+# UPDATE

+I'm currently awaiting a code change in Xamarin Forms Core that will allow for knowing what pages that are cleared when calling PoppedToRoot.
+This will allow for deregistration in a much better way and make this library more usable.